Leadership vs. management: What’s the difference?

 Goals

-• Management: Most managers focus on achieving a set task.
-They want to see the company move from point A to point B by doing XYZ.
+- Management: Most managers focus on achieving a set task.
+By doing XYZ, they want to see the company move from point A to point B.

 Actions

-• Leadership: Most leaders’ activities are focused on coaching those around them to encourage them to do better in their position.
+- Leadership: Most leaders focus on coaching those around them to encourage them to do better in their positions.
 They work with you to do and be better overall.

 Focus

-• Leadership: Most leaders focus on the overall purpose, mission, or goal of the organization.
-They see the big picture and want it to be part of it coming to life.
+- Leadership: Most leaders focus on the organization’s overall purpose, mission, or goal.
+They see the big picture and want to be part of it coming to life.

 Risk Management

-• Management: Most managers want to control and decrease the present risk.
-They know and believe that time is money and want to reduce the likelihood that time or money will be wasted.
+- Management: Most managers want to control and decrease the present risk.
+They know and believe that time is money and want to reduce the likelihood of wasted time or money.

 Innovation

-• Management: Most managers want to go by the book to reduce risk and get from point A to point B as quickly and efficiently as possible with limited chances of making mistakes that will throw the company off course.
+- Management: Most managers want to follow the rules to reduce risk and get from point A to point B as quickly and efficiently as possible, with limited chances of making mistakes that will throw the company off course.

 Inspiration

-• Management: Most managers want to have more control over the actions of those in the company because it helps to keep them on the same page.
+- Management: Most managers want more control over their employees’ actions because it helps to keep them on the same page.

 Leadership vs. management: You need both to succeed

-No matter the size of your company, your annual revenue, or your industry, you need both leadership and management to achieve the level of success that you desire.
-Ideally, you’ll have leaders that can manage and managers that can lead, but both skillsets should be present amongst decision-makers in the company.
+No matter the size of your company, annual revenue, or industry, you need both leadership and management to achieve the desired success level.

-These skills might not always come naturally, or you might find that additional refinement and training is necessary to achieve the desired level across the board.
+These skills might only sometimes come naturally, or you might find that additional refinement and training is necessary to achieve the desired level across the board.

 In knowing the importance of both, you want to do what’s necessary to ensure that both leadership and management are present in your company as you strive to achieve your goals.